resonatecoop/documentation/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 14 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
-- A code editor
+- A code editor:
   - [VSCode](https://code.visualstudio.com/) is a well-maintained, free option.

-## Follow the directions on the Beam repository itself
+### Start up Beam

-Head over to the [Beam](https://docs.resonate.coop/docs/active-development/beam) section of our documentation and follow the remaining steps there to get the development environment up and running.
+Head over to the [Beam documentation](/docs/active-development/beam) to finalize getting your development environment underway and get situated to contribute.

+Or, continue on to the [Overview](/docs/overview) if you'd like to learn more about the big picture view for Resonate before diving in to development. ⤵️